 Keep them involved because their money is also involved.
 You can even sell small souvenirs with the company logo and the event name through social media.
 This will help the company in its advertising and help you in event promotion.

 Pay attention to minute details on the day of the event regarding the placing of logos and banners.
 If you give the companies a reason to be unhappy, then they will not be interested in you the next time.

 Once the event is done, your responsibilities do not end.
 The companies have been a part of the event and it would not be successful without their contribution.
 So express it by meeting them personally and thanking them for their sponsorship.

 Let them know when the event gets published in the local media.
 You could even share your experiences and the reactions of the people to the event.
-You can thank each and every sponsor on the social media and write nice words of acknowledgement.
+You can thank each and every sponsor on social media and write nice words of acknowledgment.

 Keep in touch either through personal engagements or invitations to other events.
 This will gradually build trust and will ensure that your event gets sponsored the next time too.

 When attracting corporate sponsorship remember that you need to change with time.
 Your strategy, the uniqueness of the events, your process of organizing events all need to evolve.
 This helps in building innovativeness and maintaining a standard in your events.

 And when you live up to the challenge of organizing events which are interesting and attracts audiences, then naturally your events will also attract corporate sponsorship.